FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 * **Proxies and library bindings** to virtualize payloads and streams behind an adapter.
 * A **reactive “enzyme” layer** for deterministic, dependency‑aware work dispatch driven by paths and heartbeats.
 * A **beat-recorded Operations timeline** (`op/*`) with watcher support so long-running work, boot, and shutdown stay observable and awaitable.
-* A **Common Error Interface** that centralises diagnostics, routes structured Error Facts through mailboxes, and enforces severity-driven OPS/shutdown policy.
+* A **Common Error Interface (CEI)** that centralises diagnostics, routes structured Error Facts through mailboxes, and enforces severity-driven OPS/shutdown policy.
 * A compact **chunked serialization** format with staged reading/commit and optional blob chunking for large payloads.
 * An optional **namepool** to intern strings when you need textual names bound to IDs.
-* **Pause / Rollback / Resume controls** that gate non-essential work, rewind the visible beat horizon, and deterministically drain queued impulses from a mailbox-backed backlog.
+* **Pause / Rollback / Resume (PRR) controls** that gate non-essential work, rewind the visible beat horizon, and deterministically drain queued impulses from a mailbox-backed backlog.
+* **Episodic Enzyme Engine (E³)** that runs long-lived workloads deterministically, with the ability to promote episodes from threaded RO slices to cooperative RW slices and demote them back without breaking replay or budget accounting.

 Together, these pieces let you build **local‑first trees, reactive dataflows, digital‑twin graphs, scene graphs with spatial indexing, and distributed state pipelines**—without giving up determinism, history, or zero‑copy performance where it matters.